SiliconLabs/wiseconnect/examples/demos/wifi_commander/readme.md

 ## Purpose/Scope

-The Wi-Fi commander application is a command-line interface application designed to showcase various functionalities and capabilities of SiWx91x in different scenarios and configuration modes.
+The Wi-Fi Commander application is a command-line interface application designed to showcase various functionalities and capabilities of SiWx91x in different scenarios and configuration modes.
 It serves as a quick reference guide and a hands-on demonstration of SiWx91x core features for developers and users.

 ## Prerequisites/Setup Requirements